dgm9704/flux/README.md

     CAM-007 requires check digit calculation, which may not be possible/sane to do with XSLT 1.0, I circumvent this with looking up the LEI from a list of allowed values.

 - decided for now to drop checks without error code
-- roughly 1/3 of AIF (CAF) cases are done
+- roughly 1/2 of AIF (CAF) cases are implemented
 - output is rough and minimal
 - OK to file bugs on results for implemented cases